learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-06/lectures/seeds/LECTURE.md

-# Using Seeds - Lecture Notes
+# Using Seeds - Full Lecture

 ## Objective